gfunkmonk/deadjournal/_posts/2019/07/2019-07-08-walking-in-rainbow-formation.md

 - Order of Perpetual Indulgence
 ---

 I mentioned in [an earlier post]({{"/2019/06/27/its-been-a-long-drag.html"|relative_url}}) about getting ready as [Novice Wye Dangle]({{"/tag/opi.html"|relative_url}}) for Pride Edinburgh.
 One thing I didn't mention was that<!--more--> I was worried that I wouldn't fit in the  dress I was supposed to be wearing.
 Normally, I have my Sisters look all sorted, and I know what I'm going to be wearing, and if it fits me.
-Today, however, I was borrowing someone else's dress, and, rather shamefully, despite being in the Sisters for about 2 years, I didn't know my dress size, but it was kinda important that I did fit in it.
+Today, however, I was borrowing someone else's dress- and, rather shamefully, despite being in the Sisters for about 2 years, I didn't know my dress size-, but it was kinda important that I did fit in it.

 Why?
 Because it was green.